Soluling home Document home

 The third step is the build step, where Soluling uses the original files and translation in the project file to create localized files.
 You can perform a build step at any time.
 Your project file does not need to be fully translated.
 If there is no translation for a specific item, Soluling will use the original value.
 You should build the localized files right after you have created the project to make sure that the localized files or databases can be properly created.
 Every time you receive or import new translation, you can let Soluling build localized files.
 Testing localized files is an essential part of the build step.

 When using continuous localization, you perform the same steps but instead performing them once you repeat the translate and build steps each time you have modified your source code.
-You typically perform translate-build steps several items, for example, after you have changed original files or found a translation error on the localized files.
-The process keeps going until all items are translated in all languages, and there are no changes in the original files.
+You typically perform translate-build steps on several items, for example, after you have changed original files or found a translation error on the localized files.
+The process keeps going until all items are translated into all languages, and there are no changes in the original files.
 Once you change original files or you want to add a new target language, you continue the process.

 Most often, a developer or localization engineer controls the process.
 She creates the project, builds the localized files, and in many cases, also tests the localized files.
 Create and build steps are pretty automatic.
 When creating a new project, Soluling collects all the information needed for the project.
 The build step is simply a matter of clicking one button on Soluling.
 The translation step, on the other hand, requires much more work, and in most cases, additional human resources are needed.
 Let's study different translation methods.